Albert-Byrone/akan-app/README.md

  ## By Albert Byrone

  ![before image](images/app1.png)
- ### It is a description of the application before it gives the output
+ ### It is the User Interface  of the application before it gives the output

  ![before image](images/app2.png)
- ### It is a description of the application after it generates the Akan name
+ ### This is the User Interface  of the application after it generates the Akan name

  ## Description